Avira Review: Quick Expert Summary

 - Password manager.

 Most of Avira’s features are top-notch — the performance optimization tools are excellent at cleaning and speeding up a device, the password manager is comparable to the best standalone programs, and the web protection is better than Chrome or Firefox’s built-in web protections.
 However, the VPN doesn’t consistently work with popular streaming sites, and I would like to see Avira offer comprehensive parental controls like Norton and McAfee do.

-Avira also offers the best free plan on the market, with real-time protection, ransomware protection, a password manager, and other features that no other antivirus offers for free in 2023.
+Avira also offers one of the better free plans on the market, with real-time protection, ransomware protection, a password manager, and other features that no other antivirus offers for free in 2024.
 And Avira’s paid plans are among the cheapest on the market — plus they all come with a risk-free 60-day money-back guarantee.

 (with unlimited data)

 |🎁 Free Plan

 |Starting at $15.99/year